This post is also available in: Svenska

 Children with asthma have not been shown to have symptoms more severe than other children.
 However, we need to consider that many children in Sweden were probably at home for a long time in the spring of 2020 when it was forbidden to attend school and preschool with the slightest cough.
 Children with asthma can experience coughing for a few weeks after each cold.
 New guidelines in Sweden from the autumn of 2020 will allow children with asthma to attend preschool and school with less restrictions.
 Always try to treat your child’s asthma so that they do not have noticeable asthma symptoms.
 If your child has a lot of symptoms or uncontrolled asthma, see your child’s doctor for a review of their medications and asthma management plan.

 Protecting grandparents from the coronavirus.

 Older people are generally more likely to become seriously ill from respiratory infections.
-That particularly applies if they contract coronavirus.
+That particularly applies if they contract the Coronavirus.
 The mortality rate among older people is likely to be a few percent of those affected, with the risk increasing the older you get.
-So grandparents should not take care of sick grandchildren, and especially now as coronavirus begins to spread in Sweden.
+This means that grandparents should not take care of their sick grandchildren.

-If you want to know more about the coronavirus from China, please visit the Swedish Public Health Agency.
+If you want to know more about the coronavirus, please visit the Swedish Public Health Agency.
 Public health experts will update that page as soon as new facts arrive.
 Information will be updated frequently now as more research is being conducted on the new virus.
 Unfortunately, new myths and conspiracy theories, too, will arise, so it is wise to stick to reliable sources.